-abligations on the using.
-The Designal Directory of Fundament eserve, the Natura 2000 area and rests.
-Complicated environmental I decision, which imposes many obligations on the mine.
-The Regional Director of Environme responsible for controlling the compliance of the mine with
+The mine also operates on the border with the nature reserve, the Natura 2000 area and within the boundaries of areas managed by the State Forests.
+Complicated environmental conditions influenced of the content of environmental decision, which imposes many obligations on the mine.
+The Regional Director of Environmental Protection is the authority responsible for controlling the compliance of the mine with the imposed obligations.